 The most effective forms of recognition will be congruent with your organization’s values and goals.
 If your organization is focused on increasing the amount of upsells happening on the sales floor, for example, you could develop ways to recognize staff who further this goal.
 For example, instead of the much-lampooned “Employee of the Month” award, you could designate a monthly “Upsells Champion”.
 Develop systems to formally recognize employees who embody your organization’s values and goals.

-For many retail organisations, high-level organizational values struggle to influence the day to day of sales staff.
-By recognizing behaviours that embody these high-level values, they are much more likely to permeate throughout all levels of your organization.
+For many retail organizations, high-level organizational values struggle to influence the day to day of sales staff.
+By recognizing behaviors that embody these high-level values, they are much more likely to permeate throughout all levels of your organization.